Modern Slavery Statement

 Introduction

-This statement sets out the Police and Crime Commissioner for Hampshire and the Isle of Wight’s (PCC) commitment to ensure that they do not actively encourage nor support slavery or human trafficking within the Office of the Police and Crime Commissioner (OPCC), its business activities and within its supply chains.
-Although the obligations listed within Section 54 (1) of The Modern Slavery Act 2015 currently apply to commercial organisations, the PCC is making this voluntary statement to show a commitment to tackling modern slavery within the supply chains embedded within the OPCC and encouraging other agencies to follow suit.
+This statement sets out the Police and Crime Commissioner for Hampshire and the Isle of Wight’s (PCC) commitment to ensuring that neither slavery nor human trafficking is tolerated or supported within the Office of the Police and Crime Commissioner (OPCC), its business activities, or its supply chains.

 There are many types of slavery which include, but are not limited to: